Have you decided to check the oldest direct selling company in the world?

 Avon is a direct selling company dealing with personal care products, beauty, and household products.

-Only in 2005, Avon switched from direct selling to the MLM.
+Only in 2005, did Avon switch from direct selling to MLM.

 Today it is the 5th largest beauty company and 2nd largest MLM company in the world.